 Welcome to the autumn edition of the Tempo Pilates blog.
 Can you believe it’s September already?!
 The summer holidays are over and we’re reluctantly getting back to into our normal routines – including exercise.

-While it may be hard motivating yourself back into the Pilates studio, I hope to inspire you with this month’s blog, which is all about strength building, and specifically, how sports massage can complement your Pilates practice and make you even stronger.
+While it may be hard motivating yourself back into the Pilates studio, I hope to inspire you with this month’s blog, which is all about strength building, and specifically, how a sports massage can complement your Pilates practice and make you even stronger.

 This blog post was inspired by one of my Pilates students, who started complaining of painful hip flexors when performing certain exercises on the Reformer.
-Despite lots of hip flexor stretches, the pain got worse and started impeding her practise.
+Despite lots of hip flexor stretches, the pain got worse and started impeding her practice.